sunesimonsen/7W17732/Readme.md

         });
     },

-Notice how we get the login view dependency in the callback method and call render on the view.
+Notice how we get the *login* view dependency in the callback method and call render on the view.

-When you refresh the browser you should be redirected to the login page.
+When you refresh the browser you should be redirected to the *login* page.

-Goto the next step by running:
+Go to the next step by running:

     mvn lab:next